Skip to main content

 Introduction

 The objective of PlatformManager is to generalize low level device setup and management across platforms.
 This avoids platform specific customized software logic.
-All the Platform specific information should be encoded in configuration files, and the same generic software should run on all platforms going forward.
+All the Platform specific information should be encoded in configuration files such that the same generic software can run on all platforms.

 Functions of Interest